AlexSmith2610/as-mot/README.md

 * **Input Unique MOT Number** - This allows your mechanics to put a number on the MOT certificate.
 * **Pass/Fail Options** - The mechanic can Pass or Fail the vehicle using a simple qb-menu/ox_lib interaction.
 * **Job-Locked Command** - Select the job to lock it to.
 Multiple job support coming soon!
+* **Optional Command or Ped** - Choose between a / command or a ped that spawns, and can be targeted with qb-target in the config!

 # Installation